General information incl. course registration

 These courses listed below have varying modes of registration.

-Course links marked with an asterisk * direct you to a site with self-enrollment ("s'inscrire en ligne").
+Course links marked with an asterisk * direct you to a site with self-enrollment ("s'inscrire en ligne") .
 Please do so and provide the LN coordinator with a course certificate after you followed the course (i.e. as when you register for a CUSO course).
-You might also find other self-enrollment offers for UNIL language courses under the link here as well.
+Please note that the UNIL language course are oftentimes only accessible for UNIL students.

 For courses at Unige on research-related soft skills marked with a plus + (e.g. scientific writing), please contact the course organizer directly since these courses are not organized by the LNDS.

-Courses marked with a hashtag # are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL.
-Depending on the series (S1-S4), varying registration periods apply.
-Moreover, places are limited and fill up rapidly.
-Thus, contact the LNDS coordinator as soon as possible for getting registered for the particular series.
-Will do the best to get you registered, but watch out for alternative CUSO offers!
-The registration periods for the courses marked # are indicated here.
+Courses marked with a hashtag # are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL and the Life Science PhD students have preferential access.
+The registration periods for these courses are indicated here.
+Contact the LNDS coordinator to get registered for a particular series, will do my best to do so, but watch out for alternative offers, e.g under the CUSO section.

 For unmarked courses, send an e-mail to firstname.lastname@example.org (with the name of the course as subject and your supervisor in copy) at least two weeks before the beginning of the course as usual.